 “If it wasn’t for baseball, I’d be in either the penitentiary or the cemetery.”

-When George Jr was 19, in February 1914, the owner of Baltimore Orioles (Jack Dunn) came to see this new prospect.
+In February 1914, when George Jr was nineteen, the owner of Baltimore Orioles (Jack Dunn) came to see this new prospect.
 Deeply impressed by the talent of George Jr, he signed him, after watching him for just one hour.
 To complete the contract, Jack Dunn became George Jr’s guardian.

 At this stage in his career, Babe Ruth was known more for his prowess as a pitcher than a hitter.
-He reflected how he had a natural affinity with the game.
+He reflected how he had a natural affinity for the game.

 “As soon as I got out there I felt a strange relationship with the pitcher’s mound.
 It was as if I’d been born out there.
 Pitching just felt like the most natural thing in the world.
 Striking out batters was easy.”